Dr Jason Oakley

 I subsequently expanded my experience by moving to Queen Alexandra Hospital in Portsmouth where I became involved in the installation of computed radiography (CR) and the picture archiving and communications system (PACS), as well as consolidating my knowledge of CT.
 During this time I also undertook a postgraduate course in radiographer reporting at Southbank University and actively reported appendicular trauma radiographs for several years.

-In 2000 I accepted a post as lecturer at City University in London where I obtained my Introductory Certificate to teaching and Learning in Higher Education and Academy membership (now the Higher Education Academy).
+In 2000 I accepted a post as lecturer at City University in London where I obtained my Introductory Certificate to Teaching and Learning in Higher Education and Academy membership (now Advance HE).
 Late in 2002 I moved to the University of Portsmouth as a senior lecturer.

 In September 2010 I completed my PhD within the School of Computing, Faculty of Technology, University of Portsmouth, exploring factors potentially affecting the perception and interpretation of medical images used in Higher Education.